-A Pandemic Friendship Emerges Into the Sun
+It’s Hard to Make Friends When You Move to a New Town

 Yeni: I do have other friends.
 I belong to an international coffee club.
 But I have a lot more fun with her.
 We’ve gone to lunch already a couple times.
 I have done a little bit of lunch with other friends also.
 But it doesn’t affect my ability to go walk with her.
 I’m like, “Yes, I can go with you.
 Let’s go.
 But I have to be home by four because I’ve got to go walk with Cathy.”

 Maybe you were asking if now that the world is open, we’re going to go our own ways.
 But I don’t think so.
 I’m still going to ask her to go have a nice meal with me.
 We celebrated my graduation and my new job; we celebrated that we got vaccinated.
-We had a drink and then we were saying, “Okay, if we start celebrating everything, it’s no longer a celebration.”
+We had a drink, and then we were saying, “Okay, if we start celebrating everything, it’s no longer a celebration.”

 Beck: There’s a lot to celebrate.